masefa11/swe3313Project/Team-Assignments.md

 **[Nolawe Girmay](https://github.com/masefa11/swe3313Project/blob/main/Nolawe-Girmay-Resume.md)**

-- Nolawe is the Team's 6 front developer who will be working on the desktop's framework and  structure to implement user interface features.
+- Nolawe is Team 6's second front developer who will be working on the desktop's framework and  structure, assisting with testing and building the UI features of the project.